JB63134/bash_h/README.md

 ca is a shell-command introspection tool that tells you what a command really is.
 Instead of relying on multiple tools (type, which, command -V, declare, alias, etc.), ca unifies all resolution logic into a single command analysis engine.

-🚀 Overview: Modern shells resolve commands through a layered chain: Alias → Function → Builtin → keyword → File in $PATH (Script / Binary).  ca tries to walk this chain recursively, determining the true implementation of any command while providing relevent information and any available help.
+🚀 Overview: Modern shells resolve commands through a layered chain: Alias → Function → Builtin → keyword → File in $PATH (Script / Binary).  ca tries to walk this chain recursively, determining the true implementation of any command while providing relevent information.

 🧪 Use Cases Understand what actually runs when you type a command.
 Audit scripts and wrappers in toolchains.
 Debug $PATH problems.
 Identify missing dependencies.
 Identify SUID / capability-based escalation paths.
 Identify aliases and functions that override other commands.
 Identify disabled builtins that have been overridden by executables.